 Furnish material with an organic content less than 1.0%.
 The Engineer will test using UV-VIS equipment and procedure determined by TxDOT.
 Allow two weeks for testing.

-Compact in accordance with Section 247.4.3.1, “Ordinary Compaction.”
-(Use note only when surface width is 4’ or less, otherwise Item 247 defaults to Density Controlled)

-Roll at a rate of 1 HR/500 SY or as directed.
-(Use note only when surface width is 4’ or less)

 The Engineer will test each stockpile.
 A minimum of 14 days will be required for testing after stockpile has been sampled.

 Target grading required.
-(Required on projects with strength requirements or if cement treatment is used)

-Do not use iron ore.
-(Include when Gr 1-2 or Gr 5 untreated base is used)

-Correct 0.1-mi. sections having an average international roughness index (IRI) value greater than 125.0 in. per mile to an IRI value of 125.0 in. per mile or less for each wheel path.
-(Include for all full width base work greater than continuous 100 feet in length and base widening where both wheel paths of a new travel lane will not be affected by profile of existing EOP).

-Specific requirements for a crushed iron ore source only: (Generally TY A Gr4 or Ty D Gr 4)

 Stockpile 10,000 cu. yds. minimum or the estimated volume from the plan quantity.

 Place a maximum of 10 layers.
 Maximum size of stockpile will be 15,000 cu. yds.